dagargo/elektroid/README.md

 `elektroid-cli` brings the same functionality as `elektroid` to the command line.

 There are device commands and filesystem commands.
-The latter have the form `a-b` where `a` is a command and `b` is a filesystem, (e.g., `ls-project`, `download-sound`, `mkdir-sample`).
-Notice that the filesystem is always in the singular form and some older commands are deprecated but kept for compatibility reasons although there are not documented here.
+The latter have the form `a-b-c` where `a` is a connector, `b` is a filesystem and `c` is the command, (e.g., `elektron-project-ls`, `cz-program-ls`, `sds-sample-download`).
+Notice that the filesystem is always in the singular form.
+As of version 2.2, **older commands have been removed**.

-These are the available filesystems:

-* `sample`
-* `raw`
-* `preset`
-* `data`
-* `project`
-* `sound`

-Raw and data are intended to interface directly with the filesystems provided by the devices so the downloaded or uploaded files are **not** compatible with Elektron Transfer formats.
-Preset is a particular instance of raw and so are project and sound but regarding data.
-Thus, raw and data filesystems should be used only for testing and are **not** available in the GUI.

 These are the available commands: